jamisen-ma/MediumFrequencyTradingBot/README.md

 - **Asynchronous Processing**: Utilizes `asyncio` and `aiohttp` for asynchronous HTTP requests to reduce waiting times and improve execution speed.
 - **Parallel Processing**: Executes multiple trade orders in parallel using `asyncio.gather()` to enhance performance.
 - **Medium/High-Frequency Capabilities**: Reduced the interval between data collection and trade execution to 1 second for higher frequency trading.

-## Technology Stack

-### Data Collection and Sentiment Analysis

-- **Reddit API**: For collecting posts and comments related to energy sector companies.
-- **Twitter API**: For collecting tweets related to energy sector companies.
-- **VADER Sentiment Analysis**: A lexicon and rule-based sentiment analysis tool specifically attuned to sentiments expressed in social media.
-- **HuggingFace Transformers**: For transformer-based sentiment analysis using pre-trained models.

 ### How to run the trading bot?
 ```sh